-For more information about the transition from Version 2 to Version 3.1, including the transitional Version 2.5 and Version 3 guidelines, see the Transition Timeline for Florida.
+For more information about the transition from Version 2 to Version 3.1, including the transitional Version 2.5 and Version 3 Program Requirements, see the Transition Timeline for Florida.

-Version 3 includes new and more rigorous requirements for builders, raters, and HVAC contractors.
-EPA requires that they each complete training on Version 3 to promote successful adoption and has created a number of resources to assist them in understanding the guidelines.
+Version 3 includes new and more rigorous requirements for builders, Raters, and HVAC contractors.
+EPA requires that they each complete training on Version 3 to promote successful adoption and has created a number of resources to assist them in understanding the Program Requirements.
 Learn More